 The more photographs you upload, the more it costs, but it is never worth skimping on photographs.
 Upload at least six photographs – your prospects are going to want to see exactly what they are getting.

 Select the option to have a Gallery Picture.
 This means that prospects get to see a thumbnail-sized photograph on the eBay listings page – which dramatically increases the number of people who will click through to see your listing.

 Cut and paste your listing description from Word into the description.
-Then use the formatting tools to tidy up your listing: I personally tend to make the first paragraph bold, and tend to change the font size to make it slightly larger than standard, which has the benefit of making the listing easier to read.
+Then use the formatting tools to tidy up your listing: I personally tend to make the first paragraph bold and tend to change the font size to make it slightly larger than standard, which has the benefit of making the listing easier to read.

 eBay has a number of ‘listing designer’ options, which I tend to avoid as most of them look tacky and cheap.
 Feel free to look at them though, if you feel it would benefit your listing.
 One advantage that the listing designer has is that you can then put a picture at the top of your listing, which does help.

-Next, set your start price, reserve price and – if you wish – your Buy It Now price.
+Next, set your start price, the reserve price and – if you wish – your Buy It Now price.

 Next comes the option to make your listing private.
 This means that all buyers remain anonymous to other eBay users.
 Select this option.

 - It will stop your competitors and other eBay users seeing who has been bidding for your items, and how much they bid for (although you will still be able to see this information)

 - There is an eBay scam where criminals send out ‘second chance offers’ to failed bidders, pretending to be you.
 They then collect the money from unsuspecting eBay buyers, thinking they are buying from you and disappear with the money.
 Potentially very nasty.
 Making your listing private will stop this from happening.

 Select your payment methods and set up your postage options.
 Offer the option to allow the customer to collect the item from you as well – this adds extra confidence in your auction, as it shows you are approachable, both before and after the sale.